CSIO-FPIL/Dense-Sense-ODOR/README.md

 <img width="858" alt="pheno_final1" src="https://github.com/user-attachments/assets/2c33c155-7466-49c1-9ef0-217dc52945bf" /> <br>

 <div align="justify">We attempt to elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
-We have explained for the model that is using DMPNN graph featurizer <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The best way to validate explainability was by utilizing explainability analysis for compounds with functional group-based odor labels, i.e., ketonic, phenolic, etc. This is because
+We have explained for the model that is using DMPNN graph featurizer <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odour label.The best way to validate explainability was by utilizing explainability analysis for compounds with functional group-based odour labels, i.e., ketonic, phenolic, etc. This is because
-explainability for such odor labels is straightforward: the functional group is the part of the molecule responsible for its odorous property.
+explainability for such odour labels is straightforward: the functional group is the part of the molecule responsible for its odourous property.
 The explainability analysis must then highlight the functional group as the odourgenic region of the molecule.
 Our explainability analysis indeed found this to be true.
-We took the functional group odor labels that our model was able to successfully predict (AUROC per label score > 0.8). <br>
+We took the functional group odour labels that our model was able to successfully predict (AUROC per label score > 0.8). <br>

 The code is available in this [Dense_Sense_Explainability_g1.ipynb](https://github.com/CSIO-FPIL/Dense-Sense-ODOR/blob/main/Dense_Sense_Explainability_g1.ipynb) notebook.</div>